symfony-cmf/symfony-cmf-docs/book/installation.rst

 AcmeMainBundle and SimpleCmsBundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Symfony CMF SE comes with a default AcmeMainBundle to help you get started,
+Symfony CMF SE comes with a default AcmeDemoBundle to help you get started,
-similar to the AcmeDemoBundle provided by Symfony2.
+similar to the AcmeDemoBundle provided by Symfony2 SE.
 This gives you some demo
 pages viewable in your browser.

 .. sidebar:: Where are the Controllers?

-    AcmeMainBundle doesn't include controllers or configuration files as you
+    AcmeDemoBundle doesn't include controllers or configuration files as you
     might expect.
 It contains little more than a Twig file and `Fixtures`_
     data that was loaded into your database during installation.
+The biggest
+    chunk of code is the ``UnitBlock`` that provides a document for an example
+    block.

     The controller logic is actually provided by the relevant CMF bundles,
     as described below.